Assistant/Associate Professor of Biology: genetics and molecular or cellular

 - The opportunity to participate in the Houghton College Summer Research Institute

 - A location in scenic Western New York (Buffalo-Rochester) within 90 minutes of more than 10 state and private colleges, the Finger Lakes region and Niagara Falls

-Responsibilities: The successful candidate will be expected to teach genetics and molecular or cellular biology, core curriculum biology classes for majors and non-majors, and play a major role in the enhancement of the current biochemistry major.
+Responsibilities: The successful candidate will be expected to teach genetics, core curriculum biology classes for majors and non-majors, and play a major role in the enhancement of the current biochemistry major.
 Development of a collaborative research program in genetics, molecular, or cellular biology at the undergraduate level is required.
 Start-up funds for research are available.

 Qualifications: A Ph.D. in biology is required.
 Additional qualities for this position include: commitment to excellence in undergraduate teaching, mature Christian faith, strong communication skills, capacity to work with colleagues, and ability to mentor students.
 Women and minorities are especially encouraged to apply.
 Houghton College is a nationally ranked liberal arts and sciences institution by U.S. News and World Report.
 For more information visit www.houghton.edu/campus/human-resources/employment/faculty-openings/

 Salary and academic rank are based on qualifications.